TrainMover: An Interruption-Resilient Runtime for ML Training: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have gained significant attention in the past few years~\cite{palm, dlrm, Llama, Llama2, gpt1, gpt2, gpt3}.
-The scaling law guides people in designing and training larger LLM models to improve performance.
-LLM training jobs are commonly deployed on decentralized parallel training frameworks (\emph{e.g.,} Megatron-LM~\cite{megatron-lm} and NeMo~\cite{nemo}), span thousands of GPUs, and last for weeks to months.
-For example, training GPT-3 with 175 billion parameters on 1024 GPUs required approximately 34 days~\cite{megatron-lm-in-scale}, while Llama 3 with 405 billion parameters was trained over 54 days using up to 16,000 H100 GPUs~\cite{llama3}.
-LLM training commonly adopts model parallelism and data parallelism and requires coordination from all GPUs.
+Large Language Models (LLMs) have gained significant attention in recent years~\cite{palm, dlrm, Llama, Llama2, gpt1, gpt2, gpt3}.
+Scaling laws continue to guide the design and training of increasingly large models.
+LLM training jobs are typically deployed on parallel training frameworks (\emph{e.g.,} Megatron-LM~\cite{megatron-lm} and NeMo~\cite{nemo}), require tight coordination across thousands of GPUs, and run for weeks to months.
+For example, training GPT-3 with 175 billion parameters on 1,024 GPUs required approximately 34 days~\cite{megatron-lm-in-scale}, while Llama 3 with 405 billion parameters was trained over 54 days using up to 16,000 H100 GPUs~\cite{llama3}.
+Meta~\cite{si2025collectivecommunication100kgpus} and xAI~\cite{xai_blog_2024} are further pushing the training scale to 100K+ GPUs.

-This large-scale, long-lasting, tightly coupled distributed training is often disrupted by various events in the cluster such as failures, maintenance, and job (re)scheduling.
-First, as the scale increases, there are frequent failures and anomalies of individual components, which can slowdown or halt the entire cluster.
-Alibaba's report~\cite{falcon_ali} shows that 60\% of large-scale training jobs experience slowness due to various reasons including hardware anomalies, software contentions, etc., resulting in a 35\% increase in job completion time (JCT) due to cluster slowness.
-Llama 3 training job experienced a mean-time-to-failure (MTTF) of 2.7 hours~\cite{llama3}.
-Second, as training takes weeks to months, we cannot simply defer maintenance jobs (repairs, upgrades, etc.) until after the training because delayed maintenance increases the safety and security risks of the cluster~\cite{llama3}.
-Maintainance often requires rebooting the server or switch and interrupts the training job~\cite{meta_maintainence_blog, meta2_realibility}.
-Third, in a shared cluster, we need to reschedule jobs and rebalance resources, when a new high-priority job joins the system~\cite{parcae, cant_be_late}, or when an entire pod is now available for a training job running on fragmented resources across pods~\cite{borg}.
+This large-scale, long-running, and tightly coupled distributed training frequently encounters \textit{interruptions}, including hardware anomalies, software contentions, network failures, and various management events.
+First, failures and anomalies become common as scale increases, and even a single component fault can slow down or halt the entire job.
+Alibaba reports that 60\% of large-scale training jobs experience slowness from such issues, causing a 35\% increase in average JCT~\cite{falcon_ali}, and the Llama 3 training job observed a mean-time-to-failure (MTTF) of only 2.7 hours~\cite{llama3}.
+Second, because training runs for weeks to months, maintenance tasks (repairs, security upgrades, patches, etc.) cannot be deferred; they often require rebooting servers or switches and thus interrupt training~\cite{meta_maintainence_blog, meta2_realibility}.
+Third, in shared clusters, operators need to frequently reschedule jobs or rebalance resources when high-priority jobs arrive~\cite{parcae, cant_be_late} or when fragmented resources become consolidated~\cite{borg}.